Chris Balkema: Congressional campaigns

 After the 2011 decennial reapportionment, Balkema explored a candidacy for the open seat in Illinois's 11th congressional district for the 2012 election.
 He ultimately decided against running for Congress and instead ran for reelection to the county board.
 Two years later, Balkema ran in the Republican primary for the 11th district.
 He was defeated in by State Representative Darlene Senger by a narrow margin of three points.

 Illinois Senate

 In 2023, Republican appointed incumbent Tom Bennett announced he would not run in the 2024 special election to fill the remainder Jason Barickman's term.
 Balkema ran for the Republican nomination for the seat alongside Susan Wynn Bence, Bennett's chief of staff, Mike Kirkton, a member of the Livingston County Board, and Jesse Faber.
-Balekma won the Republican primary and was unopposed in the general election.
+Balkema won the Republican primary and was unopposed in the general election.
 In the 104th General Assembly, Balkema is the minority spokesperson for the Appropriations - Education committee.
 He is also assigned to the other following committees: Agriculture; Behavioral and Mental Health; Education; Labor; Pensions; and Revenue.